Spreading Wood Fern

 Ferns once composed a large part of the diet of the dinosaurs.
 Modern-day animals and insects, however (except slugs) tend to avoid munching on them.

-Wood Ferns can be planted in shaded areas where other plants refuse to grow or used to add color and texture an existing shade garden.
+Spreading Wood Fern can be planted in shaded areas where other plants refuse to grow or used to add color and texture an existing shade garden.
 They also offer simple yet elegant ways to dress up the landscaping around a pool or pond.
 In addition to being planted in gardens, ferns can be put in pots and either hung or placed in strategic locations around a porch or balcony.